Scaling real-time calling from zero to 750M daily users in 6 months

 Organizational:

-- Competing priorities with Stories and Reels
+Competing priorities with Stories (our fastest-growing feature) and Reels (our TikTok competitor, top company priority)

-- 6-month hard deadline for F8 announcement
+6-month hard deadline for F8 announcement (Zuckerberg had already committed publicly)

 User: